user19870/EasyWin/README.md

-# EasyWin
+# EasyWinGui
- EasyWin: a simple gui library for c++ ---windows only
+ EasyWinGui: a simple gui library for c++ ---windows only
 # install
 **set the folder put easywin.h in devc++ like \......\w\include or something in vscode setting**
 ---